urmilla017/react-bingo/README.md

 - Multiple bingos are possible
 - Can be played in a browser or a mobile device
 - Confetti for each bingo win
-- Extra: Each individual win gives the player a letter from the word 'BINGO' and when there are five wins, the player gets a trophy.
+- Extra: Each individual win gives the player a letter from the word 'BINGO' and when there are five wins, the player gets a trophy
+- The app has been deployed in Vercel

 ## To install dependencies